wobwobbird/wobwobbird/README.md

 Recently, I’ve been focusing more on backend development, working with Node.js, Express, server architecture, authentication, and databases including SQLite and PostgreSQL.

+I'm working for for a startup as a fullstack developer.

 ```
 I love building!
 ```